PeakIndicators/Getting-Started-On-Azure-ML/Azure-ML-Experiments.md

 # Azure Machine Learning experiments

 Like any scientific discipline, data science involves running experiments; typically to explore data or to build and evaluate predictive models.
-In Azure Machine Learning, an experiment is a named process, usually the running of a script or a pipeline, that can generate metrics and outputs and be tracked in the Azure Machine Learning workspace.
+In Azure Machine Learning, an experiment is a named process, usually the running of a script or a pipeline, that can generate metrics and outputs and be tracked in the Azure Machine Learning studio.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/Azure-ML-Experiments.PNG)

-An experiment can be run multiple times, with different data, code, or settings; and Azure Machine Learning tracks each run, enabling you to view run history and compare results for each run.
+An experiment can be run multiple times, with different data, code or settings; Azure Machine Learning tracks each run, enabling you to view run history and compare results for each run.

 ## The Experiment Run Context
 When you submit an experiment, you use its run context to initialize and end the experiment run that is tracked in Azure Machine Learning, as shown in the following code sample: